Refrigerator car: Preservation

-Examples of many styles of refrigerator and ice cars can be found at railroad museums around the world.
+Examples of many styles of refrigerators and ice cars can be found at railroad museums around the world.

-The Western Pacific Railroad Museum at Portola, California features a very complete roster of 20th century cars, including wood bodied ice cars, steel bodied ice cars, one of the earliest mechanical refrigerator cars, later mechanical refrigerator cars and a cryogenic reefer, as well as several "insulated" boxcars also used for food transport.
+The Western Pacific Railroad Museum at Portola, California features a very complete roster of 20th-century cars, including wood-bodied ice cars, steel-bodied ice cars, one of the earliest mechanical refrigerator cars, later mechanical refrigerator cars, and a cryogenic reefer, as well as several "insulated" boxcars also used for food transport.